renzexuan2002-lang/multiple-imputation-mice-R/README.md

 ## ▶️ How to Run

-1. Place `ESS country data - HU.sav` in your working directory
+1. Download the ESS Round 11 Hungary data from the [ESS website](https://ess.sikt.no/en/country/321b06ad-1b98-4b7d-93ad-ca8a24e8788a/hu/) and place `ESS country data - HU.sav` in your working directory
-2. Open `MI_pipeline.R` in RStudio
+2. Open `MI code.R` in RStudio
 3. Run the script top to bottom (install packages if prompted)
 4. Output files will be saved in your working directory

----

-## 📚 References

-- van Buuren, S., & Groothuis-Oudshoorn, K. (2011). mice: Multivariate Imputation by Chained Equations in R. *Journal of Statistical Software*, 45(3), 1–67.
-- European Social Survey (2024).
-ESS Round 11 – Hungary.
-Norwegian Social Science Data Services.
-- Little, R. J. A. (1988).
-A test of Missing Completely at Random for multivariate data with missing values. *Journal of the American Statistical Association*, 83(404), 1198–1202.